msmapricot/erefdoc/docs/infrastructure.md

 The Eref project should be ported to newer versions of Visual Studio as they become available.
 Visual Studio 2017 is already avaialable and a port should be performed soon.

+## SQL Server Express
+The desktop version of Eref makes use of a SQL Server Express to store information about referrals.
+Installing SQL Server 2016 Management Studio (SSMS) from Microsoft causes SQL Server Express to be installed as well.
+The download is large and the installation from the download takes some time.
+Just accept all the defaults.

+The SQL Server Express database for Eref was created by executing the SQL query

+    create database ErefDB

+executed inside of SQL Server Management Studio.
+With this database selected in SSMS, there are two SQL queries that need to be executed to enable IIS to talk to SQL Server.
+The first query is

+       CREATE USER [NT AUTHORITY\NETWORK SERVICE]
+       FOR LOGIN [NT AUTHORITY\NETWORK SERVICE]
+       WITH DEFAULT_SCHEMA = dbo;

+This query creates the database user NT AUTHORITY\NETWORK SERVICE.
+The second query is

+      EXEC sp_addrolemember 'db_owner', 'NT AUTHORITY\NETWORK SERVICE'

+This query grants user NT AUTHORITY\NETWORK SERVICE the necessary permissions to communicate with IIS.
+These same two queries also need to be executed in the AppHarbor database to prepare it to communicate with IIS.
+See below for information about the AppHarbor deployment of Eref.

+After this database is created, a default connection string called DefaultConnection is established to it in the `<connectionStrings>` section of file
+Web.config.
+This default connection string is used for the automatic creation of the ASP.NET Identity tables and is not used thereafter.

 ## Entity Framework Code First
-Since project Eref was just a renaming of the sample project, it was ready to run after the connection string had been established.
-When it ran for the first time the SuperAdmin user, sa, was automatically created by method Startup.Configuration on file Eref/Startup.cs.
-(The class Startup on file
-Startup.cs is required by the OWIN specification.)
-The automatic creation of user sa caused the ASP.NET Identity tables to be created in the ErefDB database.
+After creating database ErefDB, running project Eref from Visual Studio created the SuperAdmin user, sa, in database ErefDB by the use of the default connection string, DefaultConnection (see previous section).
+This is done by method Startup.Configuration on file Eref/Statup.cs.
+The creation of user sa caused the ASP.NET Identity tables to be created in the ErefDB database.

 After these tables were created, file Eref/DataContexts/IdentityDb.cs was created.
-This file contains a pair of classes which serve to connect the data context to the database via the connection string ErefConnection.
-(See the Database tab for details about the connection string, which must be obtained and configured in Web.config first!)
+This file contains a pair of classes which serve to connect the data context to the database via the permanent connection string configured as SQLSERVER_CONNECTION_STRING in the `<appSettings>` section of Web.config.
+See the Database tab for details about the connection string, which must be obtained and configured in Web.config first!

+This project used as its starting point the [excellent CodeProject article ASP.NET MVC Security and Creating User Role](https://www.codeproject.com/Articles/1075134/ASP-NET-MVC-Security-And-Creating-User-Role)
+It was necessary to move the class ApplicationDbContext from file Models/IdentityModels.cs on the sample project to file IdentityDb.cs to make things work.

-Next, the first of the two data contexts used by project Eref, the IdentityDb data context, was initialized in the Visual Studio project by executing the command
+After class DataContexts/IdentityDB is defined (see code base), the first of the two data contexts used by project Eref, the IdentityDb data context, was initialized in the Visual Studio project by executing the command

     PM> Enable-Migrations -ContextTypeName Eref.DataContexts.IdentityDb -MigrationsDirectory DataContexts\IdentityMigrations